 Dyer said the ELCP not only helps students improve their leadership skills, but it also helps them increase their self-awareness and ability to manage others and build effective teams.

 “Nothing is more important to an organization’s success than the quality of its leaders,” Dyer said.
 “The ELCP will help students improve both their personal leadership skills, as well as their ability to grow leaders within an organizational context.”

-Charon said anyone in the MAAL program should consider the ELCP, especially for the one-week Leadership Development Experience.
+Charon said anyone in the MAOL program should consider the ELCP, especially for the one-week Leadership Development Experience.

 The next Leadership Development Experience will be June 19-23 with an enrollment deadline of May 24.
 The Fall 2019 Leadership Development Experience is set for Oct.
 16-20.